rituvesh/course-jpms/09-unnamed-automatic-modules/README.md

 * the class path merges everything into one unnamed module
 * the module path turns everything unto a module
 * automatic modules are the bridge from modules to the class path
+* Maven places exactly the artifacts required by the module declaration onto the module path and the rest onto the class path, regardless of whether they are modular or plain JARs